AayushKhandekar/AayushKhandekar/ReadMe.md

 <h1 align="left">Hi, I'm Aayush Khandekar 👋</h1>

-<p align="left">I'm a Computer Science undergrad who takes interest in learning new techonologies.
-I like to develop scalable applications with the technologies that I have learnt.
-Along with Computer Programming, Finance and Management are two sectors that fascinate me. </p>
+<p align="left">Currently pursuing a Master's in Financial Analytics at Stevens School of Business, my focus lies in the integration of Finance and Data Science.
+With research experience in Optimization and Algorithms, I thrive at the intersection of Technology and Financial Insights.</p>

-- 👨‍💻  All of my projects are available [here](https://github.com/AayushKhandekar?tab=repositories)
+- My projects are available [here](https://github.com/AayushKhandekar?tab=repositories)

-- 📫 Reach me at  **akhandekar582@gmail.com** <br/>
+- Reach me at  **akhandekar582@gmail.com** <br/>

 <h3 align="left">Languages and Tools :</h3><br/>
 <p align="left">